-- 30.1.1 A batsman shall be considered to be out of his ground unless some part of his person or bat is grounded behind the popping crease at that end. - 30.1.2 However, a batsman shall not be considered to be out of his ground if, in running or diving towards his ground and beyond, and having grounded some part of his person or bat beyond the popping crease, there is subsequent loss of contact between the ground and any part of his person or bat, or between the bat and person, provided that the batsman has continued movement in the same direction.
+30.1.1 A batter shall be considered to be out of his ground unless some part of his person or bat is grounded behind the popping crease at that end.

+30.1.2 However, a batter shall not be considered to be out of his ground if, in running or diving towards his ground and beyond, and having grounded some part of his person or bat beyond the popping crease, there is subsequent loss of contact between the ground and any part of his person or bat, or between the bat and person, provided that the batter has continued movement in the same direction.

-30.2 Which is a batsman's ground
+30.2 Which is a batter's ground

-- 30.2.1 If only one batsman is within a ground, it is his ground and will remain so even if he is later joined there by the other batsman. - 30.2.2 If both batsmen are in the same ground and one of them subsequently leaves it, the ground belongs to the batsman who remains in it. - 30.2.3 If there is no batsman in either ground, then each ground belongs to whichever batsman is nearer to it, or, if the batsmen are level, to whichever batsman was nearer to it immediately prior to their drawing level. - 30.2.4 If a ground belongs to one batsman then the other ground belongs to the other batsman, irrespective of his position.
+- 30.2.1 If only one batter is within a ground, it is his ground and will remain so even if he is later joined there by the other batter. - 30.2.2 If both batters are in the same ground and one of them subsequently leaves it, the ground belongs to the batter who remains in it. - 30.2.3 If there is no batter in either ground, then each ground belongs to whichever batter is nearer to it, or, if the batters are level, to whichever batter was nearer to it immediately prior to their drawing level. - 30.2.4 If a ground belongs to one batter then the other ground belongs to the other batter, irrespective of his position.